 by Rochelle I. Frank, PhD, and Joan Davidson, PhD

 Transdiagnostic approaches that target underlying psychological processes (rather than symptom constellations) increasingly are becoming the new gold standard of evidence-based treatment.
-Process-based treatment bridges clinical science and practice, can target a broader range of problems than diagnosis-based protocols, and is more easily individualized and administered to the client.
-Process-based approaches also allow therapists to target multiple problems at once, have a more comprehensive understanding of what limits clients’ functioning and life satisfaction, and to treat problems for which no evidence-based treatment exists.
+Process-based therapy bridges clinical science and practice, can target a broader range of problems than diagnosis-based protocols, and is more easily individualized and administered to the client.
+A process-based approach also allow therapists to target multiple problems at once, have a more comprehensive understanding of what limits clients’ functioning and life satisfaction, and to treat problems for which no evidence-based treatment exists.
 This growing wave of process-based therapy stems from and highlights the limitations of our current classification system, the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), which has extensive symptom overlap and takes a mechanistic—rather than humanistic—approach to understanding a client’s problems.

 For example, many people who are depressed, anxious, struggle with obsessive-compulsive behaviors, and have executive function deficits and other problems often show up in our offices with symptoms that are hybrids of disorders from the DSM-5 and do not necessarily reflect full-blown disorders.
 It’s not uncommon to see someone with bipolar depression be impulsive and disorganized and have obsessive thoughts and compulsive behaviors, but not meet criteria for attention deficit hyperactive disorder (ADHD) or obsessive compulsive disorder (OCD).
 Similarly, a person may report low self-esteem, heightened stress reactions, interpersonal difficulties, and social anxiety, but not have PTSD, borderline personality, or social anxiety disorder.